-- 10. The Program Contractor must establish written policies for employees_detailing: - a.
+- 10. Pursuant to the Deficit Reduction Act of 2005 (DRA), Program Contractors, as a condition for receiving payments shall establish written policies for employees detailing: - a.
 The federal False Claims Act provisions; - b.
 The administrative remedies for false claims and statements; - c.
 Any state laws relating to civil or criminal penalties for false claims and statements; - d.
 The whistleblower protections under such laws. - 11.
 The Program Contractor, must establish a process for training existing staff and new hires on the compliance program and on the items in section 10.
 All training must be conducted in such a manner that can be verified by AHCCCS. - 12.
-The Contractor must require, through policies documented in the Provider Manual and subsequent contract amendments, that providers train their staff on the following aspects of the Federal False Claims Act provisions; - a.
+The Contractor must require, through documented policies and subsequent contract amendments, that providers train their staff on the following aspects of the Federal False Claims Act provisions; - a.
 The administrative remedies for false claims and statements; - b.
 Any state laws relating to civil or criminal penalties for false claims and statements; - c.
 The whistleblower protections under such laws.

-The Program Contractor's Provider Manual must be updated to include the requirements listed above on or before January 1, 2007.
-Contracts must be amended according to the Contractor contract update schedule, but no later than April 1, 2007
+The Program Contractor's documented policies must be updated to include the requirements listed above on or before January 1, 2008.
+Contracts must be amended according to the Contractor contract update schedule, but no later than January 1, 2008.